 9. Delicatessen (1991)

-Set in a dystopian future, there cannot be a more perfect black comedy than ‘Delicatessen’ which essentially is set in an apartment during a time when food is scarce and used as a trading currency.
+Set in a dystopian future, there cannot be a more perfect black comedy than ‘Delicatessen’, which is essentially set in an apartment when food is scarce and used as a trading currency.
 The owner of the apartment also owns an eatery downstairs and serves its residents with an occasional snack or delicacy, hence the name.
-The derived humour and the Charlie Chaplin stylized moments are the best takeaways from the movie, along with its simplistic subject matter.
+The derived humor and the Charlie Chaplin stylized moments are the best takeaways from the movie, along with its simplistic subject matter.
 ‘Delicatessen’ went on to win several awards and accolades and was also nominated for a BAFTA award.
-Moreover, such combination of horror, science fiction, and comedy in this context has been considered rare and is a path less travelled.
+Moreover, such a combination of horror, science fiction, and comedy in this context has been considered rare and is a path less traveled.

 Read More: Best Action Thriller Movies of All Time